unexist/blog/_drafts/logging-vs-tracing.md

 [distributed][] ones?

-In this post I want to demonstrate the difference between **logging** and **tracing** and talk why and when I would prefer one over the other.
+In this post I want to demonstrate the difference between **logging** and **tracing** and talk about why and when I prefer one over the other.
-To get us started we are covering the basics first and talk a bit about what both actually is and after that follows the actual comparison.
+In the first part we are going to cover some basics first and talk about what both actually is and then do the actual comparison in the second one.

 Are you still with me?
 Great - let us move on to **logging**!